onflow/flow/flips/20210824-fcl-tx-payer-service.md

 > To re-iterate, this is just an example implementation of what _might_ work.
 Your implementation may vary extensively.

+The TPaaS would be responsible for maintaining a collection of Flow Accounts that it will use to pay for each of the transactions it signs for.
+It should monitor that each of the Flow Accounts it controlls have a suitible FLOW balance such that they can cover the transaction fees they needs to pay.

 Your TPaaS might choose to charge the client application a fee per transaction it signs.
 Because in this example implementation it attaches a secret api key to each request to your TPaaS,